the-crypt-keeper/tldw/README.md

 ### <a name="what"></a> What is this (TL/DW)?
 - **Don't care, give me code**
+  - Ingest Text/Audio/Video -> Transcribed if audio/video -> Summarized -> Ingested into a DB with full text search.
+Then ask questions about ingested content using an LLM (RAG is planned but not implemented yet)
-  - Take a URL, a single(or multiple) video, a list of URLs, or a list of local videos, one per line in a text file, and feed it into the script(or GUI) and have each video transcribed (faster-whisper), summarized (Your LLM of choice), and ingested into a SQLite DB.
+  - Take a URL(or local audio/video/text file), a list of URLs((or a list of local audio/video/text files one per line in a text file), and feed it into the script(or GUI) and have each audio/video transcribed (faster-whisper), summarized (Your LLM of choice), and ingested into a SQLite DB.
+    * If its just a text file then you don't really need to transcribe it...
-  * `git clone https://github.com/rmusser01/tldw` -> `cd tldw` -> `python -m venv .\` -> `. .\scripts\activate.ps1` -> `pip install -r requirements.txt` ->
+  * `git clone https://github.com/rmusser01/tldw` -> `cd tldw` -> `python -m venv .\` -> `Linux: ./scripts/activate` / `Windows: . .\scripts\activate.ps1` -> `pip install -r requirements.txt` ->
-    * CLI usage: `python summarize.py https://www.youtube.com/watch?v=4nd1CDZP21s -api openai -k tag_one tag_two tag_three`
+    * CLI usage: `python summarize.py <video_url> -api <LLM AP> -k tag_one tag_two tag_three`
     - GUI usage: `python summarize.py -gui`
     - GUI with local LLM: `python summarize.py -gui --local_llama` (will ask you questions about which model to download)
   - Any site supported by yt-dl is supported, so you can use this with sites besides just youtube.
     - **List of supported sites:** https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md
 - **Short Summary**
-  - Take a URL, single video, list of URLs, or list of local videos + URLs and feed it into the script and have each video transcribed (and audio downloaded if not local) using faster-whisper.
+  - Ingest content from a URL or a local file.
+Can be done in batches with a text file containing a list of URLs or local files as well as from the GUI (GUI only does links, no local files for videos, but it will do local audio files).
   - Transcriptions can then be shuffled off to an LLM API endpoint of your choice, whether that be local or remote.
+(Local LLMs are supported through llama.cpp, oobabooga/text-gen-webui, kobold.cpp, with TabbyAPI, vLLM, Triton and Aphrodite support planned)
-  - Rolling summaries (i.e. chunking up input and doing a chain of summaries) is supported only through OpenAI currently, though the [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts) will let you do it with exllama or vLLM, using the scripts in there for the entire pipeline.
+  - Rolling summaries (i.e. chunking up input and doing a chain of summaries) is supported.
+The original scripts that this repo was originally based off of is here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts) which to my understanding was the purpose of this project originally.
 - **Longer Summary/Goal**
   - To be able to act as an ingestion tool for personal database storage.
 The idea being that there is so much data one comes across, and we can store it all as text.
-  - Imagine, if you were able to keep a copy of every talk, research paper or article you've ever read, and have it at your finger tips in a moments notice.
+  - Imagine, if you were able to keep a copy of every talk, research paper or article you've ever read, and have it at your fingertips at a moments notice.
   - Now, imagine if you could ask questions about that data/information(LLM), and be able to string it together with other pieces of data, to try and create sense of it all (RAG)
   - The end goal of this project, is to be a personal data assistant, that ingests recorded audio, videos, articles, free form text, documents, and books as text into a SQLite (for now, would like to build a shim for ElasticSearch/Similar) DB, so that you can then search across it at any time, and be able to retrieve/extract that information, as well as be able to ask questions about it.
 (Plus act as a nice way of personally tagging data for possible future training of your personal AI agent :P)
   - And of course, this is all open-source/free, with the idea being that this can massively help people in their efforts of research and learning.

 For commercial API usage for use with this project: Claude Sonnet 3.5, Cohere Command R+, DeepSeek.
 Flipside I would say none honestly.
-The(the largest players) will gaslight you and charge you money for it.
+The (largest players) will gaslight you and charge you money for it.
 Fun.
 From @nrose 05/08/2024 on Threads:
 ```
 No, it’s a design.
 First they train it, then they optimize it.
 Optimize it for what- better answers?
   No. For efficiency.
 Per watt.
 Because they need all the compute they can get to train the next model.So it’s a sawtooth.
-The model declines over time, then the optimization makes it somewhat better, then in a sort of reverse asymptote,
+The model declines over time, then the optimization makes it somewhat better, then in a sort of
-they dedicate all their “good compute” to the next bigger model.Which they then trim down over time, so they can train
+  reverse asymptote, they dedicate all their “good compute” to the next bigger model.Which they then
-the next big model… etc etc.
+  trim down over time, so they can train the next big model… etc etc.
 None of these companies exist to provide AI services in 2024.
-They’re only doing it to finance the things they want to
+They’re only doing it to finance the
-build in 2025 and 2026 and so on, and the goal is to obsolete computing in general and become a hidden monopoly like
+ things they want to build in 2025 and 2026 and so on, and the goal is to obsolete computing in general
-the oil and electric companies.
+  and become a hidden monopoly like the oil and electric companies.
-2024 service quality is not a metric they want to optimize, they’re forced to, only to maintain some directional income
+2024 service quality is not a metric they want to optimize, they’re forced to, only to maintain some
+  directional income
 ```

 For offline LLM usage, I recommend the following fine-tuned Mistral-Instruct v0.2 model: